meeds/CocoJS/README.md

 });

+# OElement (The right way to encapsulate your html element)

-6 - Use $CocoJs global methods to fetch and manipulate the dom element as a OElement object.
+Use $CocoJs global methods to fetch and manipulate the dom element as a OElement object.

 /* OElement object is an class who encapsulate a html element and provide functions to manipulate it */